 Services offered include:

 - Assistance in writing all sorts of papers, regardless of subject or type of course

 - Instructional assistance writing in different styles (e.g. MLA, APA, Chicago, Turabian, and ASA)

 - Review of written papers and guidance for correcting errors in grammar, structure, vocabulary, formatting, documenting, and other issues that are related to academic writing

 Please note, that the Writing Center staff will not edit work, but instead recommend strategies for writing and improving/correction.

 If a student is unable to meet one-on-one with a tutor, it is recommended they take advantage of the Writing Center’s Online Assistance.
 Students can submit papers for online review and receive a response as early as 24 hours.
 Although, the goal is to respond as quickly as possible during peak hours responses can take longer.

-Community Tutoring, Felix G. Woodward Library
+- Located in the Felix G. Woodward Library (Find Us)

 - Phone Number: (931) 221-6550